 "When the coach sent me on, he told me 'go and do what you like,' and well, I did.
-I scored the decisive penalty," he added.
+I scored the decisive penalty."

-Italy will play Germany in the last four in Warsaw on Thursday evening, with kick-off at 20.45 CET.
+Italy will play Germany in the last four in Warsaw on Thursday afternoon, with kick off at 2:45 p.m.
+ET.